-Find out how state laws differ for when a tenant can or can’t legally break a lease without penalty.
+Find out how state laws differ for when a tenant can or can’t legally break a lease early without penalty.
 Click the links below about breaking a lease in each state, or read further for a summary of both federal and state-specific laws.

 Legal Reasons for Early Lease Termination